akrzemi1/__sandbox__/string_view_ctor.md

 P0903R1 argues that because the default constructor and constructor `string_view((const char*)0, 0)` render the same state:
 `sv.data() == nullptr` and `sv.size() == 0`, it would be "more consistent" if `string_view((const char*)0)` also rendered the same state.

-We do not see a value added with providing such consistency.
+We do not see value added with providing such consistency.
 Different constructors serve different purposes, provide different semantics, and it does not makesense to expect the same postconditions of them.

-The constructor taking a pointer `p` and a size `s` has a purpose: it is an interface for constructing form anything that provides a pointer to the beginning of the sequence and the sequence size.
-This implies the precondition: `[p, p + s)` must be a valid range. it allows `string_view((const char*)0, 0)` not as a "singular" value representing not-a-range, but because some containers representing valid ranges really encode the state as two zeros:
+The constructor taking a pointer `p` and a size `s` has a purpose: it is an interface for constructing form anything that provides "counted range" interface: a pointer to the beginning of the sequence and the sequence size.
+This implies the precondition: `[p, p + s)` must be a valid range. it allows initialization `string_view((const char*)0, 0)` not as a "singular" value representing not-a-range, but because some containers representing valid ranges really encode the state as two zeros:

 ```c++
 std::vector<char> v {};